bapurao-data-analyst/Insight360-Sales-Dashboard/README.md

 The Sales Performance section ranks salespersons according to their sales contribution.

-This allows the business to compare individual performance and investigate salesperson-level results using the drill-through functionality.
+This allows users to compare individual performance and investigate salesperson-level results using the drill-through functionality.

 ---